wai-ming-chan/penguin_checker/README.md

 - Device Status Monitoring: Provides real-time status updates for connected devices.
 - Diagnostics: Run tests to ensure device performance and connectivity.

+## Download

+You can download the Penguin Bluetooth Device Checker App from the [App Store](https://apps.apple.com/us/app/penguin-checker/id6692630535).

 ## Getting Started

 To get started with the app, please follow the steps below: